What is an air waybill (AWB)?

 Master Air Waybill:

-This document is used by airlines for consolidating cargo from various shippers.
-It serves as a single point of reference for multiple house AWBs, simplifying tracking and documentation.
+This document is utilized by airlines in the consolidation of cargo from different shippers.
+It acts as one point of reference for a number of house AWBs, therefore simplifying tracking and documentation.

 Electronic Air Waybill (e-AWB):